What is Asthma? Symptoms, causes, and prevention.

 • When one has a relative with asthma.

-One should see a doctor when one experiences symptoms of asthma.
+One should see a doctor when one experiences symptoms of the condition.
 Treating asthma early prevents lung damage.
 In addition, it also prevents the condition from getting worse.
 Medication reduces the symptoms.
 However, one should not take more medicines than the prescribed ones.
 Overusing asthma medicines causes side effects.

 Asthma medication

-There is no clear way to prevent asthma.
+There is no clear way to prevent it.
 However, a doctor can help make a plan that controls the condition.
 This also prevents asthma attacks.

-• One should follow the asthma plan.
-This is by taking medicines and managing an asthma attack.
+• One should follow its plan.
+This is by taking medicines and managing an attack.

 • Getting vaccinated for pneumonia.
-This prevents flu and pneumonia from causing asthma.
+This prevents flu and pneumonia from causing it.

-• Avoid things that cause asthma such as dust and cold air.
+• Avoid things that cause it such as dust and cold air.

 • Monitor your breathing.